ranjkunn/TBSBIEM/Documentation/quickstart.rst

    ./TPV7_Kernels
    `Test_Problem.in`

-'./data' stores output data of the solution.
+'./data' stores the output data of the solution.

 './Input_files' will have all the input files created.

 './src' will have the main source files of the code.

-'./src_Kernels' will have source files only to generate the Kernels.
+'./src_Kernels' will contain source files only for generating the Kernels.

 './TPV3_Kernels' will have kernels pre-computed for the input file  given in './Input_files/TPV3.in'